jinnovation/resume/data.typ

         ],
         highlights: (
             [
-                Evaluated Ray for adoption into the Hendrix platform in collaboration with the maintainer team at Anyscale; informed the development of Hendrix's initial centralized multi-tenant Ray instructure based on KubeRay;
+                Drove early-stage evaluation and implementation of centralized, multi-tenant Ray infrastructure based on KubeRay;
             ],
             [
                 Spearheaded development of Backstage-based model governance
-                solution in collaboration with non-technical stakeholders (Legal and Trust & Safety) in preparation for the EU Digital Services Act;
+                solution in preparation for the EU Digital Services Act;
             ],
             [
-                Brought Hendrix's flagship Kubeflow-based orchestration product
-                to general availability; defined multi-quarter engineering
-                roadmap in collaboration with product and engineering stakeholders spanning infrastructural (SLOs, observability) and
-                user-facing (documentation, API cleanliness) needs.
+                Defined and drove general-availability roadmap for
+                Kubeflow-based orchestration product; defined SLOs and educated ML Platform org on SRE best practices.
             ],
         ),
     ),